artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module2/README.md

    * [Exercise-6](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab4#exercise-6)
    * [Exercise-7](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab4#exercise-7)

-5. You can continue practicing after completing the previous exercises.
+5. (OPTIONAL) You can continue practicing after completing the previous exercises.
 You can find more exercises at [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 5 to 10.
 For example, you can try to complete the following exercises:
    * Exercise 1 of ```RVfpga/RVfpgaEH1/RVfpga/Labs/Lab08/RVfpga_Lab08.pdf```.
    * Exercise 1 of ```RVfpga/RVfpgaEH1/RVfpga/Labs/Lab09/RVfpga_Lab09.pdf```.
    * Program and execute each of the following modifications to the previous code: